Wanted (2008 film): Possible sequel

-Even before the film's release, Mark Millar announced director Timur Bekmambetov was planning a sequel, though Millar denied that he would write a sequel to the comic book.
+Even before the film's release, Mark Millar announced director Timur Bekmambetov was planning a sequel, though Millar denied that he would write a sequel to the comic book (though he later would in 2023).
 He was instead creating a story along with the producers, that would follow the first film's idea of an international guild of assassins.
 Terence Stamp described Pekwarsky as "something that's written for a sequel", and Common expressed interest in a prequel, feeling that both The Gunsmith and Fox deserved more exposition.

 Chris Morgan would return to write the sequel's screenplay, but departed in April 2009 due to "excessive workload", leaving the task to Evan Spiliotopoulos.
 In June 2009, Bekmambetov said that pre-production for Wanted 2 was about to get started, with filming scheduled to begin in late fall or winter.
 The film will have a reported budget of $150 million and will be shot in the United States, India, and Russia.
 He also added that some of the characters would resurrect, particularly Fox and The Exterminator.
 On September, the director added that even without a finished script Bazelevs had already done previsualization of the action scenes.
 In 2010, after reports that Angelina Jolie had pulled out of the sequel, Millar said that the script would be rewritten to remove Fox's return, so production could start that year for a late 2011 release.
 Eventually the production did not take off, leading Bekmambetov to work on Abraham Lincoln: Vampire Hunter instead.